invoiceocean/API/README.md

 - all
 - more (in that case, additional parameters date_from (e.g "2018-12-16") and date_to ("2018-12-21") should be passed)

+`number=` parameter allows to download an invoice with the given number

 <a name="examples"/>

 ## Examples of calling